 The distended belly, muffin top, baby pooch, mummy tummy … whatever you want to call it … can be eliminated!
 A lot of time this area is stubborn because we don’t exercise or we don’t do the proper exercises.
 An extended lower belly pooch can be the culprit of bad posture, c-section, muscle imbalances, or an under recruited transverse abs.

 Your lower abs are not separate from your upper abs.
-They belong to the rectus abdominis or the “six-pack” muscle.
+They both belong to the rectus abdominis or the “six-pack” muscle.
 But they can work separately by stabilizing one area and moving the other.
 Popular exercises target the upper abs, while the lowers abs, obliques and transverse abdominis are most times under recruited.
 Different types of exercises will activate different portions of the core.
 We have 6 targeted moves for those low abs!
-But first, let’s talk about the importance of a strong foundation (your core) to help with pains, weaknesses, etc.